Debanshusam/lfcs/StorageManagement.md

 ## Manage and configure LVM storage

-* Before create a Logical Volume must be created in sequence a physical volume and after a volume group
+* Creating a Logical Volume follows this sequence : Physical Volume-->Volume Group -->Logical Volume.
 * A physical volume is a partition that can be part of volume group.
 Inside a volume group can be created logical volume
 * The advance of logical volume is that their dimension can be managed easly
 * If more space is need a volume group can be extended as well